Stuycs-K/final-project-10-wang-daniel-yeung-yonna/PRESENTATION.md

 Left Alphabet:  BAZOMLYXITSRQDEPCNKJWHUGVF <br />
 Right Alphabet: CKIWLHGFESDQBNZYAXJVUTRPOM <br />
 Plain Text: CAT <br />
+Zenith: The first letter of the alphabet.
+Nadir: The middle letter of the alphabet (letter 14).
-Step 1: <br />
+Step 1: Engaging the Disks <br />
-Make sure the left and right disks are engaged. <br />
+Make sure the left and right disks are engaged.
+This means verifying that the first letter of the right and left alphabte match up in the disks. <br />

 //Photo of the chaocipher just not moving

-AS you can see, the left disk is read from left to right while the right disk is read from right to left.
+As you can see, comparing the plaintext alphabet to the disk, the left disk is read from left to right while the right disk is read from right to left.
 Both start at the zenith. <br />

-Step 2: <br />
+Step 2: First Encoded Letter <br />

 Rotate the right disk counter clockwise until the zenith (top of the disk) is "C", the first letter in the cipher. <br />

 //Photo of the chaocipher with C at the zenith